roobottom/roobottom-2017/_source/patterns/modules/m_figure/m_figure.md

 ---
-title: 'Figure'
+title: 'Figure module'
 data:
+  path: '/images/examples'
   setA:
-      path: '/images/examples'
     images:
       -
         image: 'ripples-1.jpg'
-          caption: 'This is a test'
+        caption: 'The rippled wall in the Baribican lecture hall'
+  setB:
+    images:
+      -
+        image: 'ripples-1.jpg'
+        caption: 'Ripples, ripples, ripples!'
+      -
+        image: 'ripples-2.jpg'
+        caption: 'More ripples!'

 ---
-This is the description of this  This _supports_ markdown!
+The figure module will display one or more images in a collage.

+## Single Image

+{{ m_figure(setA.images,path) }}

+## More than one image

-{{ m_figure(setA.images,setA.path) }}
+{{ m_figure(setB.images,path) }}